-The geographic scope considered for potential cumulative impacts on visual/aesthetic resources is the viewshed of the public and recreational users common to the program area.
-The PEIR concluded that the program would not make a cumulatively considerable contribution to cumulative aesthetics impacts for the following reasons, which also apply to the Sand Hill Project.
+The geographic scope considered for potential cumulative impacts on visual/aesthetic resources in the PEIR was the viewshed of the public and recreational users common to the program area. the PEIR concluded that the program would not result in a cumulative impact because the combined impacts of the projects would not create a new source of light, glare, or shadow flicker experienced by residents and businesses of sufficient magnitude that day or nighttime views in the area would be substantially degraded.

+The characteristics of the proposed project with respect to construction activities and views during operation would be consistent with the evaluation of the project site in the PEIR.
 Existing Alameda and Contra Costa County policies would prevent the program from contributing to a cumulatively significant impact.
 Alameda County Policy ECAP 105, together with Mitigation Measures AES-2a, AES-2b, AES-c, AES-3, and AES-5, would prevent the proposed program from contributing to a cumulatively considerable impact.